vtsatskin/SmartData/contents/index.md

 * As a cost-conscious phone user, I want to be able to restrict specific apps from using data in the *background*.

-* As a cost-conscious user, I want to update my apps on wifi so that I can save data usage.

 ##### Multiple SIM card support